NIDA’S HISTORY AND BACKGROUND

 For the Professional Community

-Preventing Drug Use among Children and Adolescents: A Research-Based Guide, which describes the most successful concepts for preventing drug use among young people.
+Preventing Drug Use among Children and Adolescents: A Research-Based Guide describes the most successful concepts for preventing drug use among young people.

 Treatment Principles Series

-Principles of Drug Abuse Treatment for Criminal Justice Populations: A Research-Based Guide, to inform drug treatment programs in criminal justice settings. www.drugabuse.gov/publications/ principles-drug-abuse-treatment -criminal-justice-populations
+Principles of Drug Abuse Treatment for Criminal Justice Populations: A Research-Based Guide informs drug treatment programs in criminal justice settings.

-Principles of Adolescent Substance Use Disorder Treatment: A Research-Based Guide, describing the many treatment approaches available to address the unique needs of teens with substance use disorders. www.drugabuse.gov/publications/ principles-adolescent-substance- use-disorder-treatment-research-based-guide
+Principles of Adolescent Substance Use Disorder Treatment: A Research-Based Guide describes the many treatment approaches available to address the unique needs of teens with substance use disorders.

 For the General Public

-NIDA DrugFacts is a series of plain language fact sheets highlighting specific drugs, trends in use, and prevention and treatment issues.
-The fact sheets are available in English, with some also available in Spanish. www.drugabuse.gov/publications/term/160/DrugFacts
+NIDA DrugFacts is a series of plain-language fact sheets highlighting specific drugs, trends in use, and prevention and treatment issues.
+Most are also available in Spanish.

-Seeking Drug Abuse Treatment: Know What to Ask, distills NIDA’s Treatment Principles into easy-to-understand language.
-It offers families guidance in seeking drug abuse treatment and lists five questions to ask when searching for a treatment program. www.drugabuse.gov/publications/seeking-drug-abuse-treatment
+Seeking Drug Abuse Treatment: Know What to Ask distills NIDA’s evidence-based treatment principles into easy-to-understand language.
+It offers families guidance while seeking substance use disorder treatment and lists five questions to ask when searching for a treatment program.

-Drugs, Brains, and Behavior: The Science of Addiction is a plain language booklet that discusses the reasons that people take drugs, why some people become addicted while others do not, how drugs work in the brain, and how addiction can be prevented and treated. www.drugabuse.gov/publications/science-addiction
+Drugs, Brains, and Behavior: The Science of Addiction is a plain-language booklet that discusses the reasons why people take drugs, why some people become addicted while others do not, how drugs work in the brain, and how addiction can be prevented and treated.

-Family Checkup is an online resource that equips parents with research-based skills to help keep their children drug free. www.drugabuse.gov/family-checkup
+Family Checkup is an evidence-based resource that equips parents with research-based skills to help keep their children drug-free.

 For Young People, Their Parents, and Educators

-NIDA for Teens: The Science Behind Drug Abuse is an interactive Web site that includes information about various addictive drugs and their consequences, focused on ages 11-15. www.teens.drugabuse.gov
+NIDA for Teens: The Science Behind Drug Abuse is an interactive website, focused on preteens and teens, that includes information about various addictive drugs and their consequences, as well as resources for parents and teachers.

-Marijuana: Facts for Teens and Marijuana: Facts Parents Need to Know are two of NIDA’s most popular publications. www.drugabuse.gov/publications/marijuana-facts-teens and www.drugabuse.gov/publications/marijuana-facts-parents-need-to-know
+Marijuana: Facts for Teens and Marijuana: Facts Parents Need to Know are two of NIDA’s most popular publications, which provide information on the short- and long-term effects of marijuana.

-The Mind Over Matter series is for grades 5–9.
-The series, complete with a teacher’s guide, highlights the effects of drugs on the brain and encourages the study of science.
-Spanish translation also available. www.teens.drugabuse.gov/educators/lesson-plans-and-materials/mind-over-matter
+The Mind Matters series targets middle schoolers and highlights the effects of drugs on the brain and encourages the study of science.

-NIDA teams with Scholastic, a leading provider of educational materials for children and teachers, to bring ongoing science-based information about drug use to millions of U.S. school children between the ages of 3-12. http://headsup.scholastic.com/
+NIDA teams with Scholastic, a leading provider of educational materials for children and teachers, to create ongoing science-based information about drug use, seen in at least half of all U.S. classrooms.

-National Drug & Alcohol Facts WeekSM (NDAFW), a health observance week at the end of January, connects teens with experts to shatter the myths about drugs.
-National Drugs & Alcohol Chat Day, held during NDAFW, provides an online opportunity for students from around the country to ask questions about drugs and to have them answered by top NIDA scientists via a Web chat. www.teens.drugabuse.gov/national-drug-facts-week
+National Drug & Alcohol Facts Week® (NDAFW), a health observance week at the end of January, connects teens with experts to shatter the myths about drugs and alcohol, with more than 2000 local events every year.
+National Drugs & Alcohol Chat Day, held during NDAFW, provides an online opportunity for thousands of students from around the country to communicate directly with NIDA scientists in a Web Chat, asking questions about drugs and alcohol.

 NIDAMED: NIDA’s Outreach to Clinicians

-Screening Tools: NIDAMED provides tools and resources clinicians can use to screen patients for tobacco, alcohol, and illicit and prescription drug abuse, including an interactive online drug use screening tool. www.drugabuse.gov/nmassist/
+Screening Tools: NIDAMED provides tools and resources clinicians can use to screen patients for tobacco, alcohol, and illicit drug use.

-Medical School Curricula: NIDA’s Centers of Excellence for Physician Information program provides scientifically accurate information on substance use, addiction, and its consequences to help meet the educational needs of medical students, residents, and medical school faculty. www.drugabuse.gov/coe
+Medical School Curricula: NIDA’s Centers of Excellence for Physician Information program provides scientifically accurate information on substance use, addiction, and its consequences to help meet the educational needs of medical students, residents, and medical school faculty.
+For more information visit drugabuse.gov/nidamed-medical-health-professionals/centers-excellence-coe-physician-information.

-All NIDAMED resources can be found at www.drugabuse.gov/nidamed-medical-health-professionals.
+All NIDAMED resources can be found at drugabuse.gov/nidamed-medical-health-professionals.

-Addiction Science Awards are the first National Institutes of Health awards given at the Intel International Science and Engineering Fair, the world’s largest high school science fair.
+Addiction Science Awards—coordinated by NIDA—are given annually to three exemplary projects at the Intel International Science and Engineering Fair, the world’s largest high school science competition.

 Cite this article